gabriel128/y/README.md

 ## The _Y_ Foundation

-This language backed up by the Y foundation where I'm the director, founder, engineer, secretary and decision board.
+This language backed up by the Y foundation where I'm the director, founder, engineer, secretary and main board member.

 # Passes

-The compiler goes through a couple of passes and intermediate representations
+The compiler goes through a couple of passes and intermediate representations.

-0. Parser - Parses a potential _Y_ program into a `TypedProgram` representation.
+0. Parser - Parses a potential _Y_ program into the AST which is Maybe typed, a `Nothing` type means that the has to be inferred later on.
 1. TypeChecker - Aggressive type checker.
-Aggressive as in, it will insult you and misstreat you if it finds an incorrect program.
+Aggressive as in: it will insult you and misstreat you if it finds an incorrect program, this will add the needed frustration for this language to become popular, like rust.
+It will transform a maybe typed program into a typed program.
+   The Haskell type checker ensures at compile time that we can't construct a program with uninferred types.
+   In other words, we have a compile time checked type checker.
-2. TypedAtomizer - Removes all the complex expressions and leave them in an atomic shape.
+2. Atomizer - Removes all the complex expressions and leaves them in an atomic shape _a la_ TAC (be careful celiacs using _Y_).
-It is from TypedAst to TypedAst
+   It converts the Ast.Expr expressions into AtomIr.AExpr, ensuring at compile time that the expressions are in TAC form.
-3. TypedStmtsToX86 - Pick the stmts from the TypedAst and convert it to a type-safe NASM intermediate representation.
-It goes from TypedAst to Nasm
+3. StmtsToX86 - Pick the stmts from the TAC and converts them to a type-safe NASM intermediate representation.
 4. X86ToTextProg - Picks the NASM IR and transforms it to a final text, used to generate an .asm later on

 # How to compile a .y file